tgeles/docs/docs/git-guide/bash.rst

 :ref:`repocheck`
 ----------------

+Prints ``git status -s -b`` of repos in the listed directories if they have uncommitted changes or if they are not on the master branch.

-This script runs ``git status -s`` on each repository.
-It is helpful for checking if you have any work that has not been committed or pushed.
+This script is helpful for checking if you have any work that has not been committed or pushed, and also for ensuring that you are on the master branches of each repo before attempting to merge from origin or upstream master.
 Note that the output is the short (-s) version.
-No message means that the working directory is clean.
+No message means that the working directory is clean and you are on the master branch.
 If you receive a message, run ``git status`` on the indicated repository for full information.

 Example Output:

 .. code::

    /docs/administration-guide
+   ## v10...origin/v10
    /docs/release-notes
    /docs/rest-api-guide
+   ## master...origin/master
+   M api-guide/index.rst
+   M api-guide/chapter1.rst
    /docs/user-guide

 :ref:`master`
 -------------